RaulCalderon/spotify-auto-playlist/README.md

 # spotify-auto-playlist
-Generate a new playlist with songs on spotify based on your emotions.
+Generate a new playlist with songs on spotify based on your emotions with AI.